 BMW i3S Makes Waves in the Community

-With federal emissions cracking down, it’s no surprise that electric cars, and electric hybrids, and gaining quite a following.
-While BMW is still working on the range issues for the BMW i3 model, and BMW i3S model (introducing a ‘sport’ to refresh the series), it has added a new design, awesome new features, and luxury driving capability to make users pretty much forget about having to charge up a little more often.
+With federal emissions getting more tightly regulated, it’s no surprise that electric and hybrid cars are gaining quite a following.
+While BMW is still working on the range issues for the BMW i3 model, and BMW i3S model (introducing a ‘sport’ to refresh the series), it added a new design, awesome new features, and luxury driving capability to make drivers forget about having to charge up a little more often.

 Powered by a high-output electric motor, the i3s makes 14 more horsepower than the base i3, for a total output of 184 horses.
 Torque is also improved by 15 lb.-ft., for a total rating of 199 lb.-ft., all of which is available instantly and with no emissions.
 It can hit 60 mph in 6.8 seconds, four-tenths faster than the i3, and has a top speed of 100 mph, compared to the base version’s cap of 93 mph.
 Under normal conditions, the i3s is expected to achieve 97 miles of all-electric driving on a single charge but an available gas-powered, 2-cylinder range-extending engine increases that max to about 180 miles.